luanolidev/bot-optimus-typescript/README.md

 npm run dev
 ```

 And voila!
-Your server is now up and running.
+Your bot is now up and running.

 ## Contact